pytroll/pytroll.github.io/index.md

 ## Announcements

-No announcements at the moment.
+December 4th, 2019 was the [10 year anniversary of Pytroll](https://youtu.be/RgGiDypQrMQ)

 The next Pytroll Contributor Week (PCW) is tentatively scheduled for spring 2020 (likely May) in Norrköping, Sweden.
 We will come back later when location and dates have been decided.

 ## Pytroll Contributor Weeks (PCWs)